Case Study - University of Auckland

-The University of Auckland, founded in 1883, is the largest University in New Zealand with eight faculties over six campuses and over 40,000 students.
+The University of Auckland, founded in 1883, is the largest University in New Zealand with eight faculties, several research facilities, six campuses and over 40,000 students.

 It has turnover now exceeding $1 billion per annum, with net assets of $1.5 billion and growing.